Getting Your Kayak out of the Water

 How to Stay Safe When the Weather Changes

-Weather patterns can change quickly, and even if you were expecting a beautiful day, you may find yourself kayaking during a sudden weather change.
+Weather patterns can change quickly, and even if you expect a beautiful day, you may find yourself kayaking during a sudden weather change.
 Stay safe by staying alert.
 Watch for any clouds on the horizon, and notice if the wind changes.
 If the weather begins changing, get to shore as soon as possible.